 The company email promised bonuses.
-It was a hoax — and Tribune Publishing staff are furious.
+It was a hoax — and Tribune Publishing employees are furious.

 But this particular fake enticement did not land well at Tribune, whose eight newspapers have endured furloughs and layoffs in recent years.
 “Fire everyone involved,” Baltimore Sun crime and courts reporter Justin Fenton wrote on Twitter.

 By Wednesday evening, Tribune Publishing acknowledged in a statement to The Washington Post that it had made a mistake.
-“The company had no intention of offending any of its employees,” a spokesperson said.
+“The company had no intention of offending any of its employees,” a spokesman said.
 “In retrospect, the topic of the email was misleading and insensitive, and the company apologizes for its use.”

-The spokesperson, Max Reinsdorf, said the exercise was a “regular, internal test” conducted by the company to reduce its vulnerability to email scams such as phishing, which typically mimics the appearance of correspondence from a friend or legitimate business.
+The spokesman, Max Reinsdorf, said the exercise was a “regular, internal test” conducted by the company to reduce its vulnerability to email scams such as phishing, which typically mimics the appearance of correspondence from a friend or legitimate business.

 The bonus language was used, he said, because “the company recognized that bad actors use this type of language regularly, and decided to use the language to simulate common phishing scams.”

-There were spelling errors in the email that were meant to serve as tip-offs of its inauthenticity, including the salutation, “Congradulations Executives!!”
+There were spelling errors in the email that were meant to serve as tipoffs of its inauthenticity, including the salutation, “Congradulations Executives!!”

-But despite the company’s intentions behind the exercise, employees found it to be particularly tone-deaf and insulting — especially considering the financial austerity measures the company has taken to reduce the operating budget at its newspapers.
+But despite the company’s intentions behind the exercise, employees found it to be particularly tone deaf and insulting — especially considering the financial austerity measures the company has taken to reduce the operating budget at its newspapers.

 “After slashing our staff, closing newsrooms, furloughing reporters and cutting pay during a pandemic, @tribpub thought a neat lil way to test our susceptibility to phishing was to send a spoof email announcing large bonuses,” Fenton wrote.